-If you do grab a rotisserie chicken for this soup, you’ll probably be left with quite a bit of dark meat and other bits of chicken that aren’t needed for this recipe.
-What to do, what to do?
+If you do grab a rotisserie chicken for this soup, you’ll probably be left with quite a bit of dark meat and other bits of chicken that aren’t needed for this soup recipe, which calls for just 2 cups of rotisserie chicken.

-Well, if you have a dog, we’ve got a solution!
-Be sure to check out our recipes for Chicken and Biscuits Homemade Dog Treats and 2-Ingredient Frozen Dog Treats!
-They both brilliantly use up leftover chicken … and trust me … your pooch will thank you!
+Or, if you have a dog, we’ve got another solution!
+Check out our recipes for Chicken and Biscuits Homemade Dog Treats and 2-Ingredient Frozen Dog Treats!
+They both brilliantly use up that leftover rotisserie chicken … and trust me … your pooch will thank you!

-Make-Ahead Tips (How to Make Quick and Easy Chicken Noodle Soup Even MORE Quick and Easy!)
+Make-Ahead Tips (aka How to Make Easy Chicken Noodle Soup Even MORE Easy!)

 When the sniffles strike … voilà!
 You’re ladling out soup in moments!